David Haigh: Charity

-Haigh established Du Justice, a charity to provide funds to those in Dubai jails that cannot afford legal representation or food.
-Du Justice has since been merged with the David Haigh Foundation.

 During Haigh's leadership Leeds United became the very first Stonewall Diversity Champion in English football, championing gay equality within the club and Football.

-In November 2017, in an interview with Daily Mirror newspaper, he revealed that at least 20 footballers had confided in him about being gay.
-Haigh was open about being gay while in his role at Leeds United, and said to The Mirror that many gay players confided in him at the time as a result.
 In November 2017, Pink News credited Haigh along with Rogers and Hitzlsperger with paving the way for LGBT players and managers in football.

 Haigh featured in the February 2020 Panorama documentary.
 He is identified by Princess Latifa bint Mohammed Al Maktoum as her representative in her fight for freedom.
-Haigh was interviewed on 60 minutes Australia and confirms he has been fighting for the princess's life and freedom for several years.
+Haigh was interviewed on 60 minutes Australia and says he has been fighting for the princess's life and freedom for several years.
 He founded Detained International in 2018, a British NGO.
-Detained International has given evidence to United Nations working groups on illegal detentions, inhumane and degrading treatment of prisoners.